Susan Pond

-Susan Margaret Pond is an Australian scientist and technologist, active in business and academia, and recognised for her contributions to medicine, biotechnology, renewable energy and sustainability.
-She is the current president of the Royal Society of New South Wales.
+Susan Margaret Pond is an Australian physician, scientist, company director and community volunteer with deep expertise in biotechnology.
+She is recognised for her national and international contributions to academia, business, government and civil society.
+She is past president of the Royal Society of New South Wales.

 Early life and education

-Born in Sydney, Susan Pond qualified in medicine at the University of Sydney, receiving the Bachelor of Medicine and Bachelor of Surgery degrees in 1969.
-She then undertook postgraduate study at the University of New South Wales, where she was awarded the Doctor of Medicine degree and at the University of Queensland, where she was awarded the Doctor of Science degree.
+Born in Sydney, Susan Pond qualified in medicine at the University of Sydney, receiving the Bachelor of Medicine and Bachelor of Surgery degrees in 1969 and qualification as a specialist physician through the Royal Australasian College of Physicians in 1974.
+She undertook postgraduate research at the University of New South Wales, where she was awarded the Doctor of Medicine degree.
+In 1998, the University of Queensland awarded her the Doctor of Science degree.